WoA-OnePlus-6-Series/WoA-on-OnePlus6-Series/guide/3-install.md

 - Drag and drop the **rooted_boot.img** from the **platform-tools** folder into the **WINONEPLUS** disk in Windows Explorer, then rename it to **boot.img**.

 ### Installing Drivers
-- Unpack the driver archive, then open the `OfflineUpdater.cmd` file (if an error shows up, run `OfflineUpdaterFix.cmd` instead)
+- Unpack the driver archive, then open the `DEVICENAMEFirstboot.cmd` file (if an error shows up, run `DEVICENAMEFirstbootFix.cmd` instead)

 > If it asks you to enter a letter, enter the drive letter of **WINONEPLUS** (which should be **X**), then press enter